-Sequencing and Structuring Learning Modules in Instructional Design
+Sequencing and Structuring Learning Activities in Instructional Design

-The last step in the design phase is to determine program sequence and structure to ensure the learning objectives are met.
-A proper sequence provides the learners with a pattern of relationship so that each activity will have a definite purpose.
+The last step in the design phase is to determine the sequence and structure of the material to ensure the learning objectives are met.
+A proper sequence provides the learners with a pattern of relationship so that each activity has a definite purpose.
 The more meaningful the content, the easier it is to learn and, consequently, the more effective the instruction.

 Proper sequencing also helps to avoid inconsistencies in the content of the instruction.
 When material is carefully sequenced, duplication is far less likely.
 Indeed, the presence of duplication often indicates that the program has not been properly sequenced.

 Some of the techniques and considerations used in sequencing are: